 Embrace natural materials here, as they provide a warm and neutral base for any monochromatic accessories such as linens or glassware.

-14. Make everyday special
+25. Make everyday special

 The most important thing to know about tablescaping?
 It doesn't have to be saved for special occasions.

-Just like that dress hanging in your wardrobe, why not dress up your table for everyday use - you'll find it brings a smile to your face, and make your appreciate every meal more.
+Just like that dress hanging in your wardrobe, why not dress up your table for everyday use - you'll find it brings a smile to your face, and make you appreciate every meal more.

 How do you make a tablescape?

-To make a tablescape, firstly decide upon what mood you wish to achieve – is it a celebratory, formal or relaxed evening?
+To make a tablescape, firstly decide upon what mood you wish to achieve – is it a celebratory, formal, or relaxed evening?

-Match this mood with flowers, linens and lighting and before you know it your tablescape will start coming together.
+Match this mood with flowers, linens, and lighting and before you know it your tablescape will start coming together.

 How do you set a basic table?